-Homemade KIND bars are homemade granola bars made with nuts, seeds, dried fruit, syrup, and any other add-ins you fancy (coconut, anyone?).
+Homemade KIND bars are homemade granola bars that are actually healthy.
+They’re easy to make, too, with nuts, seeds, dried fruit, and any other add-ins you fancy (coconut, anyone?).
 Gluten free.
 Low sugar.
-Easy as can be.
+For breakfast or any other time of day.

-These homemade KIND bars are essentially just homemade granola bars with nuts, dried fruit, brown rice syrup, and any other add-ins you fancy (coconut, anyone?).
+These homemade KIND bars are essentially homemade granola bars that are actually healthy for you with nothing but nuts, dried fruit, and a little syrup for sweetness and stickiness.
+You can also mix in any other add-ins you fancy (coconut, anyone?).
 They’re low sugar and easy as can be.
 Author Camilla V. Saulsbury refers to these homemade KIND bars as “Friend Bars,” which we admit initially confounded us.
 But one of our recipe testers clarified the connection for us in a note he wrote after making several batches.
 “You want lots of friends?” he said.
 “Make and share lots of these delicious bars, and you’ll soon have more friends than you can count.”
 Seems you can never have too many friends—or, apparently, too many homemade KIND Bars.
-This recipe has been updated.
-Originally published January 3, 2014.

 *Why You Can't Use Honey, Maple Syrup, or Agave Nectar In Homemade KIND Bars